 Coyotes are sly and sneaky from birth, making them tough creatures to hunt.
 A hunter’s success hinges on an eternal awareness of the wind direction, attention to camo pattern in relation to the landscape, and the tools employed.
 Of course, patience helps too.
 Then, when all of those things fall into place, and a coyote closes the distance on your hunting decoy, the anticipation of a clear shot is a feeling unlike any other.

 Do it yourself coyote hunts can be challenging yet rewarding when your efforts pay off.
-Sure, there are guided hunts that might run $150 to $500 a day, but with the use of decoys and modern calls, anyone can find an excuse to head afield with hopes of adding skins to the barn wall or a piece of clothing to your closet.
+With the use of decoys and modern calls, anyone can find an excuse to head afield with hopes of adding skins to the barn wall or a piece of clothing to your closet.

 No matter your tactics, it’s important to remember that the keys to killing more coyotes are mimicking the calls of injured prey and a good set of decoys.